larpchronicles/rules/rules-topics/06_weapons.md

 ## Bows and Crossbows

 ---

+### Bows
+A Bow must be curved and formed in the shape of a bow.
+Overall length in a straight line from tip to tip must be between 34 and 58 inches and the curve of the bow can be a maximum of 12 inches.
+A bow must pass all standard safety checks.

 ### Crossbows
 The stock must be at least 12" long, and each limb must extend at least 6" from the stock (making the whole thing at least 12" wide).

 If you wrap a string around the perimeter of the rep, the area it encloses must be at least 72 sq. in.
 (A 12" base, 12" height isosceles triangle).

+The maximun dimensions for a crossbow are 24" x 24".

 If attached to your arm, you cannot use the bow while holding anything else in that hand, you cannot use the crossbow to block attacks, and you cannot attack with any melee weapons in either hand.
 If you want to be able to block with a shield, a weapon, or attack with a weapon, you must first remove the crossbow from your arm (or securely fold the limbs to the stock).
 If you are struck by any weapon, even if it does not strike the bow, you must spend at least 3 seconds roleplaying restringing the bow before you may fire it again.